awsdocs/amazon-s3-userguide/doc_source/empty-bucket.md

 # Emptying a bucket<a name="empty-bucket"></a>

 You can empty a bucket's contents using the Amazon S3 console, AWS SDKs, or AWS Command Line Interface \(AWS CLI\)\.
-When you empty a bucket, you delete all the content, but you keep the bucket\.
+When you empty a bucket, you delete all the objects, but you keep the bucket\.
+After you empty a bucket, it cannot be undone\.
+When you empty a bucket that has S3 Bucket Versioning enabled or suspended, all versions of all the objects in the bucket are deleted\.
+For more information, see [Working with objects in a versioning\-enabled bucket](manage-objects-versioned-bucket.md)\.

 You can also specify a lifecycle configuration on a bucket to expire objects so that Amazon S3 can delete them\.
-However, there are limitations on this method based on the number of objects in your bucket and the bucket's versioning status\.
 For more information, see [Setting lifecycle configuration on a bucket](how-to-set-lifecycle-configuration-intro.md)

+**Troubleshooting**
+Objects added to the bucket while the empty bucket action is in progress might be deleted\.
+To prevent new objects from being added to a bucket while the empty bucket action is in progress, you might need to stop your AWS CloudTrail trails from logging events to the bucket\.
+For more information, see [Turning off logging for a trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-delete-trails-console.html) in the *AWS CloudTrail User Guide*\.

+Another alternative to stopping CloudTrail trails from being added to the bucket is to add a deny s3:PutObject statement to your bucket policy\.
+If you want to store new objects in the bucket, you should remove the deny s3:PutObject statement from your bucket policy\.
+For more information, see [Example — Object operations](using-with-s3-actions.md#using-with-s3-actions-related-to-objects) and [IAM JSON policy elements: Effect](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_effect.html) in the *IAM User Guide*

 ## Using the S3 console<a name="empty-bucket-console"></a>

 You can use the Amazon S3 console to empty a bucket, which deletes all of the objects in the bucket without deleting the bucket\.
-When you empty a bucket that has S3 Bucket Versioning enabled, all versions of all the objects in the bucket are deleted\.
-For more information, see [Working with objects in a versioning\-enabled bucket](manage-objects-versioned-bucket.md)\.

 **To empty an S3 bucket**